mensonen/diameter/docs/guide/node.md

 ### Starting a server

 Operating a node as a server is near-identical to starting a node as a client.
-The main difference is, that a server will be listening for incoming connections on local socket(s):
+The only difference is, that a server will be listening for incoming connections on local socket(s):

 ```python